 - Sloppily drafted paperwork that includes significant typographical errors, proofreading errors, incomplete or incorrect factual statements, and/or incomplete or incorrect statements about the law,

 - Lack of preparation for hearing including preparation him or herself and you for the hearing,

 - The inability or unwillingness to communicate efficiently with you including telling you what the attorney thinks you want to hear instead of what you need to know,

 - Playing on your emotions and getting you emotionally riled up regarding the case instead of helping you make logical choices.

 There are many other examples I can give you but hopefully this gives you a taste of what you typically can expect from a bad divorce attorney.

 What to expect from the average divorce attorney

-Average divorce attorneys make up the great majority of attorneys who practice divorce and parentage cases.
+Average divorce attorneys make up the great majority of attorneys who handle divorce and parentage cases.